ulrik59/travelogue/README.md

 #### External Authentication

-For most third-party authentication schemes/strategies, External Authentication is done via a single route using the `Passport.authentication(__strategy__)` handler.
+For most third-party authentication schemes/strategies, External Authentication is done via a single route using the `Passport.authenticate(__strategy__)(request)` handler.

 This handler typically will redirect the user to the third-party website, authenticate the user, and redirect to the `callbackURL` configured for that specific strategy (the Internal Authentication step).